-You should use only products that are supplied to you by your office to decontaminate and moisturize your hands because these products are specially formulated for health care worker use.
+You should only use products that are supplied to you by your office to decontaminate and moisturize your hands because these products are especially for health care worker use.
 The added ingredients in the products are safe for the many times the product needs to be used and safe to use with gloves.
-Some unapproved products can cause holes or tears in gloves and skin rashes
+Some unapproved products can cause holes or tears in gloves and skin rashes.